-This grant program could relate to a broad range of different improvements, including infill (new development), redevelopment, building additions, property conversions or site planning (e.g. reconfiguration of parking areas).
-Accordingly, depending on the proposed improvements, thefollowing design guidelines will be applicable:
+This grant program could relate to a broad range of different improvements, including infill (new development), redevelopment, building additions, property conversions or site planning (e.g., reconfiguration of parking areas).
+Accordingly, depending on the proposed improvements, the following design guidelines will be applicable:

-- Building setbacks and stepbacks will be in accordance with Section 3.2 - Setbacks and stepbacks. - Building height shall be in accordance with Section 3.1.
-In no case will 1 storey buildingsbe eligible.
-This Plan encourages the development of 2-3 storey buildings. - Façades will be in accordance with Section 3.4 - Façade Articulation and Section 3.5 - Façade Composition, as applicable to new buildings.
-Windows and doors will be in accordance with Section 3.6, as applicableto new buildings.
+- Building height shall be in accordance with Section 3.1.
+In no case will 1 storey buildingsbe permitted.
+This Plan encourages the development of 2-3 storey buildings. - Building setbacks and stepbacks will be in accordance with Section 3.2 Setbacks and stepbacks.

-- Roofs for new buildings will be in accordance with Section 3.7 Roofs. - Building materials and colours will be in accordance with Section 3.8 Materials as applicable for new buildings. - Awnings, where proposed, will be in accordance with Section 3.10 Awnings. - Signage as part of new buildings will be in accordance with Section 4.0 - Signage Guidelines. - Parking area improvements and landscaping will be in accordance with the design requirements for parking area improvements and landscape buffers in Section 3.3.
+- Façades will be in accordance with Section 3.3 - Façade Articulation and Section 3.4 - Façade Composition, as applicable to new buildings.
+Windows and doors will be in accordance with Section 3.6, as applicable to new buildings. - Roofs for new buildings will be in accordance with Section 3.7 Roofs. - Building materials and colours will be in accordance with Section 3.8 - Materials as applicable for new buildings. - Awnings, where proposed, will be in accordance with Section 3.10 Awnings. - Signage as part of new buildings will be in accordance with Section 4.0 General Signage Guidelines.

+Any parking area improvements and site planning will be in accordance with the design requirements for parking area improvements and landscape buffers in Section 3.1.4 - Design Eligibility Criteria for the Property and Parking Area Improvement Grant of this Plan.